SDS-AAU/DSBA-2022/content/m2/00_assignments/group_assignment.md

 Now it is time to bring most these steps together and apply them to a setting that you find interesting.
 This should apply the following tasks.

-- Identify an interesting problem that can be tackled using netork analysis and NLP techniques.
+- Identify an interesting problem that can be tackled using network analysis and NLP techniques.
 - Optimally, this is done within one dataset.
 However, the assignment can also be done using 2 different datasets, if nothing suitable combinging both elements of netork analysis and NLP is found.
 - Select and obtain relevant data to do so.
 - Clean and manipulate the data to make it useful for network analysis and NLP techniques.